trskop/command-wrapper/command-wrapper/man/command-wrapper.1.md

 :   Default search path for manual pages.
 Any value that is specified
     in configuration file (see *CONFIGURATION FILE* section for details) is appended to this value.

+`NO_COLOR`
+:   This environment variable is an informal standard which is available
+    online at <https://no-color.org>.
+The standard states:

+    > Accepting the futility of trying to reverse this trend, an informal
+    > standard is hereby proposed:
+    >
+    > All command-line software which outputs text with ANSI color added
+    > should check for the presence of a `NO_COLOR` environment variable
+    > that, when present (regardless of its value), prevents the addition of
+    > ANSI color.

+    Command Wrapper treats `NO_COLOR` as a default value.
+It can be overridden by `colourOutput` property in *toolset* configuration file (`default.dhall`) and/or using command line option(s).

+    Alternatively, following command can be used to temporarily disable `NO_COLOR`:

+    ```
+    env -u 'NO_COLOR' TOOLSET_COMMAND [GLOBAL_OPTIONS] SUBCOMMAND [SUBCOMMAND_ARGUMENTS]
+    ```

+    Value of this environment variable is kept when external subcommand is executed, however, external subcommands should use Subcommand Protocol to figure out if they should use colours in their output or not.

 # CONFIGURATION FILE